the-mrd/tacas-artifact/artifact/README.md

 ```

 This is a `Java` project built using `gradle`.
 The build used for this submission
-is included in the docker image referenced above, but also available
+is included in the docker image referenced above, but also [available here](lf-mc-1.1-package.tar.gz)
-[here](lf-mc-1.1-package.tar.gz) (requires `java 1.7`).
+(requires `java 1.7` to run).
 In order to build the
-project from source use the `./gradlew assemble` command at the root of the `lf-mc` folder.
+project from source run the `./gradlew assemble` command at the root of the `lf-mc` folder.

 ### **lf-rt-maude**